 FIELD GUIDE TO THE FENS offered an arts integrated approach to botanical and natural science studies exploring the Emerald Necklace in the Fenway neighborhood.
-Artward Bound student-artists create a Field Guide to the Fens, featuring illustrations and text that educates visitors about the natural and cultural resources of the Boston Fens.
-While researching, student-artists pay special attention to plants that serve human life by studying urban foraging and natural pigments.
-After the Field Guides and related creative materials are printed, the student-artists co-lead a workshop that further connects people with the natural resources of the Fens.
-The workshop engages participants in hands-on activities and a walking tour of the Fens.
+Artward Bound student-artists created a Field Guide to the Fens, featuring illustrations and text that educates visitors about the natural and cultural resources of the Boston Fens.
+Curriculum covered fauna and flora, with a focus on how plants can serve human through urban foraging and natural pigments.
+Students also led workshops and walking tours of the Fens, with the goal of further connecting people with the natural resources in their community.

 Professional and Continuing Education